Average Settlement Offers During Mediation

 Average settlement offers during mediation are essential when a party considers using mediation to settle a lawsuit.

-Before discussing the strategies for preparation in mediation, it’s important to understand the benefits of using mediation to potentially settle a lawsuit over regular settlement discussions and proceeding with litigation.
+Before discussing the strategies for preparation in mediation, it’s essential to understand the benefits of using mediation to potentially settle a lawsuit over regular settlement discussions and proceeding with litigation.

 These benefits include: